awsdocs/aws-private-ca-user-guide/doc_source/vpc-endpoints.md

 # ACM Private CA VPC Endpoints \(AWS PrivateLink\)<a name="vpc-endpoints"></a>

 You can create a private connection between your VPC and ACM Private CA by configuring an interface VPC endpoint\.
 Interface endpoints are powered by [AWS PrivateLink](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-privatelink.html), a technology for privately accessing ACM Private CA API operations\.
 AWS PrivateLink routes all network traffic between your VPC and ACM Private CA through the Amazon network, avoiding exposure on the open internet\.
-Each VPC endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) \(ENIs\) with private IP addresses in your VPC subnets\.
+Each VPC endpoint is represented by one or more [elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.

 The interface VPC endpoint connects your VPC directly to ACM Private CA without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
 The instances in your VPC don't need public IP addresses to communicate with the ACM Private CA API\.